 - Kiroro is taking a more lenient policy to skiing out of the resort boundary.
 Great for those wanting to earn their turns!

 - Due to its seaside position, sometimes the powder can be a little heavier than inland Hokkaido resorts.

 - There’s no village or town and little in the way of nightlife.

-- Your accommodation options are limited to two big hotels.
+- Your accommodation options are limited to two big hotels and one apartment hotel.